Ridinger

 of the fine large sheet of the founder of the Franciscan order

-(1182-1226) in warming rough vestment the cowl turned back with clear reference to his vision of a crucified seraph who “impressed (on him) under burning pain Jesus’ stigmata from which got the name of the seraphic father , his order that of the seraphic brothers.
+(1182-1226) in warming rough vestment the cowl turned back with clear reference to his vision of a crucified seraph who “impressed (on him) under burning pain Jesus’ stigmata from which he got the name of the seraphic father , his order that of the seraphic brothers.
 Benedict XI allowed the Friars Minor a special feast of the

 Stigmata of Saint Francis

-… and Paul V obliged all catholic ministers to the celebration of this” (Meyers Konversations-Lexikon, 4th ed., VI, 588).
+… and Paul V obliged all Catholic ministers to the celebration of this” (Meyers Konversations-Lexikon, 4th ed., VI, 588).
 Already two years after his death St. Francis, likewise honored by Catholics, Protestants, and even non-Christians for “his unique simplicity and a pure grace of spirit” (Paul Sabatier, Life of St. Francis of Assisi), was canonized by Gregory IX, former Cardinal Ugolino and cardinal governor of the Franciscan order.

 According to current knowledge Ridinger dedicated eight versions or variants resp. to the saint,